ibexa/documentation-developer/docs/guide/content_rendering.md

 The effect is exactly the same as registering by convention.

-More content...
+!!! note "More information"

-Follow the FieldType creation Tutorial and learn how to [Register the Field Type as a service](https://doc.ez.no/display/DOCWRITERS/Register+the+Field+Type+as+a+service)
+    Follow the FieldType creation Tutorial and learn how to [Register the Field Type as a service](https://github.com/ezsystems/TweetFieldTypeBundle/blob/documentation/docs/register_the_fieldtype_as_a_service.md)

-### The OptionsResolverBasedQueryType abstract class
+#### The OptionsResolverBasedQueryType abstract class

 An abstract class based on Symfony's `OptionsResolver` eases implementation of QueryTypes with parameters.